Key Stage 2 | Subject: History | Topics: Tudors | Session Type: Digital Mission, Route-based

 Digital missions are character-led adventures that encourage pupils to navigate and observe the palace spaces while solving challenges on a tablet.
 They are a self-led resource to support classes to explore the palace independently.

 Pupils are encouraged to use the palace as a primary source to weigh historical evidence.
 Working as part of a team, they will develop their perspective and judgement by exploring particular palace spaces in more detail.

-Your school group will be shown a 'How to do a mission' film at the start and issued with one iPad between two pupils.
+Your school group will be shown a 'How to do a mission' film at the start and issued with one tablet between two pupils.

 £2.00 per pupil, plus £3.95 admission